NSSTC/sim-ecs/README.md

 ```

 The events example demonstrates how to use the event bus to write and read events.
-It will print a message every second and can be executed with:
+It will print a message every second.

 ### Pong